Student Life In London – A Guide To Hoxton

 Theatres & entertainment venues near Hoxton

-If you fancy making a night of it then head to one of these fab locations.
+If you fancy making a night of it, head to one of these fab locations.
 They’re perfect for a night of partying or a touch of culture and are all must-do activities in our guide to Hoxton.

 XOYO

-One of the capitals most respected clubs, XOYO delivers an unrivaled soundtrack to the weekend for the partygoers that descend there.
-The club consists of two floors and has a quarterly residency plan that sees some of the world’s best DJ’s make the club their own for three months at a time.
+One of the capital’s most respected clubs, XOYO delivers an unrivalled soundtrack to the weekend for the partygoers that descend there.
+The club has two floors and a quarterly residency plan that sees some of the world’s best DJs make the club their own for three months.

 Location: 32-37 Cowper St, London, EC2A 4AP